PegliOne/Project-0-Flight-Planner/README.md

 ### Step Four - bonus functionality
 * Prevent users from massively overbooking a flight by including data about the plane and number of seats available
 * Use the Google Maps API to estimate flight distances and therefore arrival times
+* Enable airports to be added, edited and deleted
 * Commit updated version to GitHub and edit readme file

 ### Step Five